atolab/zenoh-web/content/docs/migration/MigrationGuide-Python-v0.5.x-v0.6.x.md

 ### Subscribing

-The `subscribe` operation has been replaced by a `declare_subscriber` operation.

-It now accepts more than just callbacks
+The `declare_subscriber` operation now accepts more than just callbacks.

 *zenoh v0.5.x*
 ```python